 Remember to download the Lesson Material.
 You’ll receive a PDF of all the lines played in the lesson, an arpeggio reference sheet and the backing tracks in C major and F major.

-It’s a long lesson so here’s an index for anyone needing to move to certain areas:
+This is a long lesson so here’s an index for anyone needing to move to certain areas:

 02:00 – Root Note Targeting